 Hello writers, readers, and future submitters.
-I wanted to put out an update about this year’s anthology.
+I wanted to put out an update about the Beautiful Twist anthology.
 First, to all of those who have submitted, thank you so for sharing your words and stories.
 I’ve gotten a few really interesting and engaging submissions but the truth is, I haven’t actually received enough entries to complete a book.
-So, I am extending the deadline to December 1st, 2022.
-This of course will push the publishing date back by about two months but I would rather put out a good quality book that we can all be proud of.
+So, I am extending the deadline to May 30th 2023.
+This of course will push the publishing date back but I would rather put out a good quality book that we can all be proud of.

 - Submission guidelines: The Beautiful Stuff will be accepting, short stories (2000-5000 words), Flash Fiction (200-1000 words), Poetry (up to 5 poems allowed per submission), novel excerpts (up to 3000 words), and Personal Essays (up to 2000 words) all centered around the theme.
 I’m pretty lenient as far as genre.
 I will accept non fiction, fiction, speculative fic, western, sci-fi, fantasy, romance, erotica, historical, hysterical, time jumping primates, talking frogs, brains in jars, and ANY combination thereof.
 Submissions translated to English are preferred.
 All humans are encouraged to send in their work, regardless of how they identify, what color wrapper they come in, or who they love.
 I may judge your font, but I’ll never judge you.